 Ranks further back now displaced the kneeling ranks, and upon reaching the base of the gangplank they began to charge.
 Kiluron drew his sword, and glanced to either side.
 “Stand firm,” he urged, and the guardsmen flanking him gripped their weapons more firmly.

 With leveled spears, the Pifechan soldiers came on, but just before they were to engage Merolate’s forces, they hesitated.
 In that moment, Kiluron struck, driving his sword hard into the chest of the man in front of him, surprised to find no armor in his way.
 His enemy might have hesitated, but he was still his enemy, and he was still attacking Merolate.
-Kiluron felt no guilt for defending the land he had sworn to protect, his home.
+Kilurpon stabbed his sword home, ripped it out, and continued his attack.
 On his flanks, the guardsmen responded similarly.
-Whatever had caused the Pifechan soldiers to hesitate had no effect on Merolate’s forces.
+Whatever caused the Pifechan soldiers to hesitate had no effect on Merolate’s forces.

 There were more colorful soldiers behind, but some of these stopped, leveling their spears and issuing cracks and smoke again.
 Three more guardsmen fell, but other soldiers had chosen to continue charging.
 They stabbed with their odd spears, but their thrusts were wild and without skill or force; the guardsmen easily parried and dispatched their opponents, as Pifechan soldiers further back blanched and vomited.

 Fighting was similar where two other Pifechan vessels managed to drop their gangplanks and land troops.
 Perhaps these soldiers were too reliant on whatever strange magic allowed them to kill from a distance with their peculiar spears, for they seemed poorly prepared in both skill and temperament for melee combat.
 Compared to thundercasters and metal ships, it seemed a small advantage, but it was enough for Kiluron to work with; he ordered the guardsmen with him to charge.